48 Hours of Solo Travel

 Take in the Maine’s coastline, with lighthouses, islands, and nature in the most beautiful setting.
 Hop on the Casco Bay Lines ferry and daytrip to a local island or coast on the daily Mailboat run to immerse yourself in the culture and sail amongst the commuters and locals travelling to and from the Calendar Islands.
 The only thing better than enjoying a bottle of wine is getting to drink it while sailing on the ocean!
 When you attend a Wine Wise sail, you’ll get to cruise along Casco Bay and learn all about wine.

 Start with what you love.
 There is space for every hobby, activity, and adventure in Greater Portland.
 If you’re an art lover – exploring the sites and sounds of the Arts district where sculptures, murals, and exhibits like our creative bus shelters are around every corner.
-Get up close and personal with an interactive art experience at Muse Paintbar or Terrarium.
+Get up close and personal with an interactive art experience at Terrarium.
 If you are a sports fan, get a front row seat to the upcoming Maine Mariners hockey season, The Maine Mariners are the professional ECHL ice hockey team that plays at the Cross Insurance Arena.
 Or if you’re looking for the green – head inside and take up for virtual golf and games at X-Golf to beat the heat.

 You’ll find a little bit of everything scattered across the Greater Portland, Maine region.
 From our sandy beaches to our rocky shores.
 A place for anyone and everyone to enjoy.
 Whether you come in a group, a pair, or are adventuring on your own – Maine will be waiting for you.